mehulagg/gitlab/doc/user/group/saml_sso/index.md

 At a minimum, the user's email address *must* be specified as an assertion named `email` or `mail`.
 See [the assertions list](../../../integration/saml.md#assertions) for other available claims.

-WARNING:
+NOTE:
-Please note that the `username` assertion is not supported for GitLab.com SaaS integrations.
+The `username` assertion is not supported for GitLab.com SaaS integrations.

 ### Metadata configuration